yaqwsx/bcthesis/symdivine.md

   widths `bws`, constructs a new stack segment for these variables and returns its identifier.
 Formally speaking, the set of variables $V$ is extended, $v(x)$ for newly added $x$ is undefined.

-* `erase_segment(id)` function -- erases segment and guaranties that values from other segments are not affected.
+* `erase_segment(id)` function -- erases segment and guaranties that valuation of variables from other segments is not changed.
 Formally, the set of variables $V$ is reduced.
 Also value of $v(x)$ for all $x$ that were not in the removed segment, stays the same.

 * `deref(tid, id)` -- given a thread identifier and a register identifier from
   \llvm bit- code, returns identifier of variable in form of segment and offset.